Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 M290X should perform a little bit faster than the GeForce GTX 660 Ti in general. (explain)
+Memory BandwidthIn theory, the Radeon R9 M290X should be 7% quicker than the GeForce GTX 660 Ti in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 660 Ti will be quite a bit (approximately 51%) faster with regards to anisotropic filtering than the Radeon R9 M290X. (explain)
+Texel RateThe GeForce GTX 660 Ti should be quite a bit (about 51%) more effective at anisotropic filtering than the Radeon R9 M290X. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon R9 M290X is superior to the GeForce GTX 660 Ti, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon R9 M290X is superior to the GeForce GTX 660 Ti, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison